tinacms/tina.io/content/blog/data-layer-performant-editing.md

 3. Sorting

-This means you will be able to reduce some of your calls if you don’t need a full data set, a good example of this would be where you only need 3 blog posts for a features section.
-In the current Tina integration you will need to retrieve all of the posts and filter them down after the fact, in the future you won’t need to do this.
+This means you will be able to reduce some of your calls if you don’t need a full data set.
+A good example of this would be where you only need 3 blog posts for a features section.
+In the current Tina integration, you need to retrieve all of the posts and filter them down after the fact.
+In the future you won’t need to do this.

 ### Referential Integrity